con-j-e/akdof-monorepo-draft-0/admin/secrets/README.md

 ## The Cryptfile Master Password

 A specific master password is required to access decrypted data from the cryptfile. ***Note that with the `keyrings.cryptfile` library, this password can only be set once per operating system.*** We keep the master password protected in Windows Credential Manager, where it is stored and accessed using the `keyring` library with a [WinVaultKeyring](https://github.com/jaraco/keyring/blob/main/keyring%2Fbackends%2FWindows.py#L65) backend.
-The only situations when the master password should be present outside of Windows Credential Manager are: During the initial cryptfile configuration process, and during temporary internal sharing over agreed upon secure channels.
+The only situations when the master password should be present outside of Windows Credential Manager are: During the initial cryptfile configuration process, and during ***temporary*** internal sharing over agreed upon secure channels.

-## The Keyring Cryptfile
+## The Cryptfile

-The cryptfile provides a local file-based backend for the `keyring` library.
+The cryptfile (.cfg extension) provides a local file-based backend for the `keyring` library.
 We use it instead of the default `WinVaultKeyring` backend for three reasons:
 1. Windows Credential Manager has a maximum character length limit that is easily exceeded by certain types of information (for example, OAuth 2.0 Client ID and Client Secret combinations, or access tokens for certain REST APIs).
 2. The cryptfile is easy to share internally among a development team that works from different computers.
 3. The cryptfile cleanly seperates secret management for the repository from general system level secret management concerns.

-While the contents of the cryptfile are encrypted using industry standard cryptographic algorithms, it is still not something we commit to version control.
-The cryptfile should only ever exist on your local operating system, and only ever be transferred to team members over agreed upon secure channels.
+Even with the assurances of robust encryption, we will never commit the cryptfile to version control.
+The cryptfile should only ever exist on your local operating system, or ***temporarily*** on the network / in the cloud while being transferred to team members over agreed upon secure channels.

-## Storage Pattern

-## Access Pattern

 ## Cryptfile Modifications: Please Consult the Team